jsorant/fulll-algo/README.md

 This repository contains 3 implementations of FizzBuzz:

 - `simple`: a very simple version
-- `monolithic`: a cleaner version with constraint to stay monolithic
+- `monolithic`: a cleaner version with constraint to stay monolithic (one class to handle the algorithm)
 - `modulable`: a version focused on evolutivity with more SRP and OCP

 Proposed architecture is inspired from Robert C. Martin's Clean Architecture.